0x416c616e/2d_game_redo/README.md

 ## Requirements

 You need to have Java 15 installed in order to run this game.
 This game is intended for Windows.
-The game has a fixed resolution of 1280x800 because it's intended to be run on a particular tablet computer.
 It can be run in either fullscreen or windowed mode.

 You can play the game with either the keyboard or touchscreen controls, configurable in the settings menu.